RyanLw007/UEA-5GNetwork-Support/kubernetes.md

 ## The first step is to download the kubernetes bundle, but we will not install yet

+this code installs kubernetes 1.30, to change this, change the version retrieved in the code below

 <div>
     <button onclick="copyToClipboard()">Copy Code</button>
     <pre id="codeBlock">